hypery2k/grunt-galenframework/README.md

   // Just like unit test's `it( ... )`
   test('Example on ' + device.deviceName, function () {
     gl.openPage(device, config.getProjectPage());

     gl.runSpecFile(device, './test/example-test.spec');
   });
 });
 ```

 This test suite runs the `example-test.spec` file against the main project page.

-Remember that you are not bound to the `gl.js` framework and, if you are familiar with vanilla Galen API, you are welcome to use it with `grunt-galen`. ([more on Galen javascript API](http://galenframework.com/docs/reference-javascript-tests-guide/))
+Remember that you are not bound to the `gl.js` framework and, if you are familiar with vanilla Galen API, you are welcome to use it with `grunt-galenframework`. ([more on Galen javascript API](http://galenframework.com/docs/reference-javascript-tests-guide/))

 <sup>1</sup> Full `gl.js` docs can be found along with task configuration reference at the bottom of this README.